 Here are a few tips regarding supplements:

-- Avoid megadoses.
 High-dose supplements can cause toxic levels of nutrients to build up in your body.
-Select a vitamin that provides about 100 percent of the daily value, unless told otherwise by your health care professional tells you otherwise.
+Select a vitamin that provides about 100% of the daily value, unless your health care professional tells you otherwise.
 A brand-name product is not necessary.